 Rice Architecture is an architecture school in which design activity is the central concern of students and faculty.
 We believe that the design studio is the principle learning environment for architecture, as it represents a unique educational context in which students can synthesize the practical, aesthetic, cultural, and theoretical concerns integral to architectural design.
 Studio culture comprises two primary relationships (faculty-student and peer-to-peer) and two key educational activities (studio assignments and evaluation procedures).
-Rice Architecture believes that it is paramount for the studio to be characterized by a positive culture of learning and hopes to encourage this positive culture by providing guidelines for behavior in the key relationships and activities of the studio.
+Rice Architecture believes that it is paramount for the studio to be characterized by a positive culture of learning and hopes to encourage this positive culture by providing guidelines for behavior in the key relationships and activities of the studio archmail@mailman.rice.edu emails all students, faculty, and staff in MD Anderson Hall archi-mail@mailman.rice.edu emails all architecture students

 It is crucial that students take responsibility for keeping themselves informed about the requirements and opportunities at Rice Architecture.
 All students are provided with mailboxes and are responsible for checking both their physical mailbox and their Rice email account for important information from faculty, staff, and peers.